 The Tri-Cities Area Journal of Business offers comprehensive coverage of business news in Prosser, Benton City, West Richland, Richland, Kennewick and Pasco.
 The Journal of Business is mailed each month to more than 8,000 companies and individual subscribers.

-Logan Kaufman, co-owner of Adventures Underground in Richland, started a monthly publication called Tumbleweird that is available at his Richland business, other spots around the Tri-Cities and online.
+Logan Kaufman, co-owner of Adventures Underground in Richland, started a monthly publication called Tumbleweird that is available at his Richland business and other spots around the Tri-Cities and online.

 Walla Walla Lifestyles